 Types of cheese: U.S. cheeses

 Why We Chose It: There are many world-class American-made cheeses that cheese lovers overlook because they just don’t know about them.
 Saxelby Cheesemongers advocates for small American cheesemakers and gives them the spotlight they deserve.

 Spotlight on artisan American cheeses

 Cheese knife and cheese journal in first shipment

 A cheese subscription from Saxelby is a thrilling schooling in what’s happening in American cheesemaking today.
 There’s a perception in America that fine cheeses must come from Europe or emulate European styles as closely as possible, but American cheesemaking has very much come into its own in the past few decades.

-Cheesemonger Anne Saxelby opened her shop in New York’s Chelsea Market in 2006 to offer the best cheeses of America’s artisan cheese renaissance, focusing on cheesemakers in the Northeast and Midwest.
+Cheesemonger Anne Saxelby opened her shop in New York’s Essex Market in 2006 to offer the best cheeses of America’s artisan cheese renaissance, focusing on cheesemakers in the Northeast and Midwest.
 With a subscription, you’ll receive only cheeses from those regions.